Nataliya1121/Nataliya1121/README.md

 📘 I’m currently learning Python Programming language.

-⚡ I graduated the Entry Module "Programming Basics with Python" with a grade of 6.00 and a certificate. 🏅
+⚡ I successfully graduated the Entry Module "Programming Basics with Python". 🏅

 ⏱ At the moment i am learning new things and improving my skills in the Fundamentals Module "Programming Fundamentals with Python".